Quantum metrics from length functions on \'etale groupoids

 Indeed, since there are no paths between the different $v \in S(B)$ this just follows from

 for all $k \geq K+1$. \end{remark}

 We may now prove the main theorem of this section, showing that AF groupoids induce compact quantum metric space structures through data naturally associated with it, namely a Bratteli diagram and a metric on the unit space.
-Note that despite the linear growth result from \cref{lemma:ellB-gives-linear-growth}, the statement does not follow immediately from \cref{prop:Christensen-Ivan-for-groupoids}, as this only yields that $n\geq 2$ commutators would suffice.
-This is because for general groupoids of linear growth we get rapid decay with $C> 0$ and $s \geq 1 + \frac{1}{2} + \varepsilon$ for any $\varepsilon > 0$.
-This can be seen from the proof of \cite[Theorem 3.5]{HouSpectral2017} using $p = r + \frac{1}{2} + \varepsilon$ rather than $p = r+3$.
+Note that despite the linear growth result from \cref{lemma:ellB-gives-linear-growth}, the statement does not follow immediately from \cref{prop:Christensen-Ivan-for-groupoids}, as this only yields that $n\geq 2$ commutators would suffice, see \cref{prop:degree-of-RD-from-PG}.